 In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers programs in law enforcement, corrections, firefighting, and public safety telecommunications (911 Dispatcher) as well as advanced and specialized courses to meet the needs of our public safety community.
-An instructional service center, located in Mascotte, provides career training to students in selected programs.
-Apprenticeship programs, continuing workforce education classes and customized training for business, provide the opportunity for LTC to be recognized as a center for lifelong learning.
+Two instructional service centers, one located in Clermont and the other in Sumterville, provides nursing and adult education classes to students in the south part of the county as well as in Sumter County.
+Both instructional service centers are in partnership with Lake Sumter State College.

-Groundbreaking for the Center for Advanced Manufacturing (CAM) will take place this year.
-The design plans call for two new buildings and the renovation of two existing buildings on the main campus.
-The new 12,000 sq. facility will allow LTC to double the number of student stations available for the welding and fabrication program.
-In addition, the CAM will provide space so LTC can offer a machining and computer numerical control production specialist program.
+The Center for Advanced Manufacturing (CAM) opened in December 2017.
+Funding was secured during the 2016 legislative session and the new 24,000 sq. facility will allow LTC to double the number of student stations available for the welding and fabrication program.
+In addition, the CAM will provide space so LTC can offer a machining and CNC production specialist program.
 This project is a partnership with Lake County and local manufacturers.

 Adult basic education, GED® test preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
 Through a partnership with the Lake County Library System, many of these courses are offered in tandem with library tutors.
-GED® test preparation is also offered to inmates in the Lake County Jail.
+In addition, through a partnership with Goodwill and Lake Sumter State College, additional GED and ESOL classes are available to the community.
+LTC and Lake County are partners so that GED® test preparation can be offered to inmates in the Lake County Jail.

-LTC is accredited by COE and AdvanceEd.
-Certification and/or individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., U.S. Department of Education's Office of Federal Student Aid and U.S. Department of Veterans Affairs.
+LTC is accredited by the Council on Occupational Education for their postsecondary programs and AdvanceEd for their secondary programs.
+Certification and individual programs are accredited by the following associations: American Culinary Federation, Bureau of Fire Standards, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions, National Automotive Technicians Education Foundation, Inc., American Welding Society, U.S. Department of Education's Office of Federal Student Aid and U.S. Department of Veterans Affairs.

 Career counseling and career assessment, accommodations for students with special needs, and job placement assistance are available to LTC students.
-Financial aid and scholarships may be available for qualified students.
+Financial aid and scholarships are available for qualified students.